A Photometric Variability Survey of Field K and M Dwarf Stars with HATNet: Observational Data

 which is determined from 590 Landolt Standard stars \citep{Landolt.92} with 2MASS photometry, and is used internally by the HATNet project to estimate the $V$ magnitudes of transit candidates for follow-up observations.
 We then select stars with $V-K_{S} > 3.0$ which corresponds roughly to stars with spectral types later than K6 \citep{Bessell.88}.
 This selects a total of \NUMredppmx{} stars from the PPMX catalog, of which \NUMredppmxinhat{} fall in a reduced HATNet field; of these \NUMredppmxinhatwithlc{} have a HATNet light curve containing more than 1000 points.

-Note that extrapolating a $V$ magnitude from near-infrared photometry is not generally reliable to more than a few tenths of a magnitude.
+Extrapolating a $V$ magnitude from near-infrared photometry is not generally reliable to more than a few tenths of a magnitude.
 We therefore also obtained $V$ magnitudes for stars in our sample by matching to the USNO-B1.0 catalog \citep{Monet.03}.
 This matching was done after the variability search described in \S~\ref{sec:selection}; we choose not to redo the sample selection and the subsequent variability selection.
 Note that low-mass sub-dwarfs, which have anomalously blue $V-K_{S}$ values, will pass a selection on $V-K_{S} > 3.0$ computed using eq.~\ref{eq:2MASSVtrans} to extrapolate the $V$ magnitude, while they would not necessarily pass a selection using the measured value of $V-K_{S}$.
 To transform from the photographic $B_{U}$, $R_{U}$ magnitudes in the USNO-B1.0 catalog to the $V$-band we use a relation of the form:

-with coefficients given separately in table~\ref{tab:fitparams} for the $(B_{U,1},R_{U,1})$, $(B_{U,1},R_{U,2})$, $(B_{U,2},R_{U,1})$ and $(B_{U,2},R_{U,2})$ combinations.
+with coefficients given separately in table~\ref{tab:fitparams} for the $(B_{U,1},R_{U,1})$, $(B_{U,1},R_{U,2})$, $(B_{U,2},R_{U,1})$ and $(B_{U,2},R_{U,2})$ combinations, where $B_{U,1}$ and $B_{U,2}$ are the first and second epoch blue photographic magnitudes respectively, and $R_{U,1}$ and $R_{U,2}$ are the first and second epoch red photographic magnitudes.
 These transformations were determined using $\sim 1100$ stars with both $V$ photometry in the PPMX catalog and USNO-B1.0 $(B_{U},R_{U})$ photometry.
 Based on the root-mean-square (RMS) scatter of the post-transformation residuals, we used the $(B_{U,2},R_{U,2})$, $(B_{U,1},R_{U,2})$, $(B_{U,2},R_{U,1})$ and $(B_{U,1},R_{U,1})$ transformations in order of preference.
 For stars with neither PPMX $V$ photometry nor USNO-B1.0 photometry, we used eq.~\ref{eq:2MASSVtrans}.
 For the remainder of the analysis in this paper, the $V$ magnitude is taken from PPMX (Tycho-2) for 3.1\% of the stars in our sample, from USNO-B1.0 for 93.6\% of the stars, and is transformed from the 2MASS magnitudes for 3.3\% of the stars.